dmierkin-vrinco/pdfqanda/README.md

 pytest
 ```

-The smoke suite ingests fixture PDFs, verifies rows exist in `kb.markdowns`, and
+The smoke suite ingests fixture PDFs, verifies rows exist in `kb_markdowns`, and
 asserts that `ask` returns cited snippets.

 ## Development Notes

-- Embeddings use a deterministic SHA256-based projection (stand-in for
-  `text-embedding-3-small`, 1536 dimensions) so unit tests remain offline and
-  reproducible.
+- The embedding helper writes cache files under `.cache/llm/` to avoid redundant
+  OpenAI requests when ingesting the same content repeatedly.
-- The SQLite fallback stores vectors as JSON and skips full-text triggers; it is
+- The SQLite storage keeps embeddings as JSON while the dedicated vector index
-  intended for local testing only.
+  stores normalised vectors on disk (or in Chroma when available).

 ## License